andrewcamenga/andrewcamenga.com/content/essays/20200601-sr-article-church-health.md

 date: "2020-06-01"
 slug: healthy-church-sr
 title: A Healthy Church
-subtitle: July/August 2020, Sabbath Recorder Article
+subtitle: Sabbath Recorder (July/August 2020)
-summary: "This article was written for the Sabbath Recorder and explore some scriptural ideas about church health."
+summary: "Written for the *Sabbath Recorder,* this short article begins to explore a Biblical framework for church health.
 ---

-*Note: This article was first written for the *Sabbath Recorder* and published in the July/August 2020 edition.*

 God has big plans for his church.
 These plans include us.
 He is actively working in the world to make one people out of many groups—to